 Cold Weather Gear Care

-A little bit of care goes a long way – follow these quick tips to keep your BioLite gear in top form through these cold months:
+A little bit of gear care goes a long way during the winter months regardless if you are out adventuring or hibernating– follow these quick tips to keep your BioLite gear in top form through these cold months:

 2. Charge It Up.
 Plug in any electronics via micro USB and fully charge your gear to condition the internal battery.